Tips for LibreOffice

 Then install the .OXT in LO.

-After it is installed, select the option to restart LO:
+After installing Extensions, select the option to restart LO: